Who qualifies for our support?

 If you are not eligible

-If your assessment shows that you’re not eligible for help from us, we’ll write to you to explain why and give you information about what can be done to meet or reduce your needs.
+If your assessment shows that you are not eligible for help from us, we’ll write to you to explain why and give you other options.

-Support might be available in your local community, and this may help prevent or delay development of more care and support needs in the future.
+Support might be available in your local community, and this may help prevent or delay development of your needs in the future.
 We’ll tailor information to your individual situation.
-You can contact us again at any time to ask for another assessment if you feel things have changed.
+You can contact us again at any time to discuss your needs and an assessment if you feel things have changed.

-If you’d like more information on community support and services in East Sussex, you can:
+Get more information on community support and services in East Sussex from:

 Help for people who look after someone

-If you look after someone, you may be a carer.
-The Care Act also sets a national ‘eligibility criteria’ for carers.
-If you look after someone, you can ask for a carer’s assessment.
-Even if the person you are caring for does not meet the eligibility criteria, or doesn’t want to have an assessment, you may still be entitled to support in your caring role.
+If you look after someone, you may be a carer and may be eligible for support.
+The Care Act also sets national ‘eligibility criteria’ for carers.
+You can ask us for a carer’s assessment.
+Even if the person you are caring for does not meet the eligibility criteria, or does not want an assessment, you may still be entitled to an assessment and support in your caring role.

-If you’re under 18 and helping someone in your family who can’t look after themselves, perhaps because they are ill or have a physical or mental impairment, or are dependent on alcohol or drugs, you might be a young carer.
+If you’re under 18 and helping someone in your family who cannot look after themselves, because they are ill, have a physical or mental impairment, or are dependent on alcohol or drugs, you might be a young carer.

-If you’re identified as a young carer and want to have an assessment, we will consider the needs of everyone in your family.
-Adult Social Care and Children’s Services will work together to understand why you are caring, and what support you might need.
-We will also look at what help the person you look after might need.
+If you want to have an assessment, we will consider the needs of everyone in your family.
+We will work with Children’s Services to understand your situation and what support you may need.
+We will also look at what help the person you look after may need.

 More information and support for carers is in our leaflet: Do you look after someone?.